precisionpete/wgadmin/README.md

 ![Network Summary](./wgadmin-network.png)

+# How it Works

 Architecturally, WGAdmin is a configuration management layer wrapped around the standard WireGuard software.
 It's the missing WireGuard GUI and config generator.
 Security and heavy lifting is handled by WireGuard natively.

+WGAdmin needs to run as a daemon.
+WGAdmin will be responsible for starting and stopping the WireGuard tunnels. i.e. You do not install `wg-quick@wg0` etc.

+It is possible to use `wg-quick` for other tunnels that are separate from the interface managed by WGAdmin. e.g. let WGAdmin manage `wg0` and `wg-quick` manage `wg1` etc.

+By default, WGAdmin listens on 0.0.0.0:8000 but you can change this manually in the `/etc/wgadmin.json` config file.

 ## Debian Based Installation (Debian, Ubuntu, Mint, etc)